 You should enroll a child as soon as possible after placement or within 5 days of placement.
-The Notice to Provider (Educational) for school age children is given to you at the time of placement or within 5 days.
-The Notice provides information to enroll a child. at the time of or within 5 days of placement.
-Enlist the help of the CPS Specialist with enrollment if necessary.

-A resource parent will send a school-aged child to public school unless alternative educational arrangements, such as private, charter, or home schooling, have been approved by CPS.
+The Notice to Providers (FC-069) for school age children is given to you at the time of placement or within 5 days.
+The Notice provides information to enroll a child.
+Enlist the help of the Child Safety Specialist with enrollment if necessary.
+A resource parent will send a school-aged child to public school unless alternative educational arrangements, such as private, charter, or home schooling, have been approved by DCS.